OLTA Finance

 BTC reference

-Bitcoin is the institutional default for crypto performance comparison · every fund deck quotes against it.
-The risk-adjusted profile of BTC depends materially on the window an analyst selects · Sharpe over inception is not Sharpe over the last 5 years.
-We surface all four canonical anchors below so the comparison is honest about start-date convention.
-The headline figure on each Backtest panel uses the rolling 5y window, the same convention adopted by Galaxy Digital research and the Bitwise BITW factsheet.
+Bitcoin is the institutional default for crypto performance comparison.
+Its risk-adjusted profile depends materially on the window an analyst selects: Sharpe over inception is not Sharpe over the last five years, and the gap between the two is wide enough to change a conclusion.
+All four canonical anchors are published below so the comparison is honest about start-date convention.
+The headline figure on each Backtest panel uses the rolling 5y window, the convention adopted by Galaxy Digital research and the Bitwise BITW factsheet.

 BTC reference